Plomin Power Station: Plomin B

-Plomin B power station was built in 2000 and it is the second plant at Plomin power station.
-It is operated by HEP.
-Plomin B has a capacity of 210 MW.
+The production unit Block B (TE Plomin 2) with a capacity of 210 MW was built and put into commercial operation in 2000.
+The plant was built under the company TE Plomin d.o.o as joint venture by HEP and RWE.
+On August 1, 2017, the company TE Plomin d.o.o. was merged with HEP d.d., and operations continue within the framework of the company HEP - Proizvodnja d.o.o.

+Block B has been equipped with a flue gas desulfurization plant since 2000.
+The device for removing nitrogen oxides from flue gases was completed and put into operation in 2017.
+With the modernization of the low-pressure part of the turbine and the capital overhaul activities on other parts of the system carried out in 2017, an improvement was achieved in the internal degree of utilization of the turbine, which increased the nominal power of the turbo-unit to 217 MW.

+The connection of Block B to the electric power system was achieved with a 220/110 kV switchgear.

 Plomin C

-Plomin C is a 500 megawatt (MW) coal power plant to be built in Istria, Croatia as a third unit of the Plomin Power Plant.
-The project is operated by the Croatian electricity company Hrvatska elektroprivreda (HEP) and it was presented as a reconstruction of the Plomin A Power Plant, even though its capacity is planned to be four times bigger than the previous one (125 MW).
+Plomin C was a 500 megawatt (MW) coal power plant project to be built as a third unit of the Plomin Power Plant.
+The project was operated by the Hrvatska elektroprivreda (HEP) and it was presented as a reconstruction of the Plomin A Power Plant, even though its capacity is planned to be four times bigger than the previous one (125 MW).
 This has generated a lot of discussions on the legality and sustainability of the project among local and international groups, as well as from local officials.
 The value of the investment is of EUR 800 million.

-The project is planned to start in 2013 and end by 2017/2018.
+The project was planned to start in 2013 and end in 2017 or 2018, but eventually was cancelled in 2016.